cotterpl/kube-training/01-intro/README.md

 Against kubernetes:

 - It is complex.
-High learning curve.
+- Steep learning curve.

+Before learning Kubernetes you should be familiar with:

+- Containers: Docker and Docker compose
+- Networking

 ## Kind - Create Cluster